-There are several useful options available to save for long-term goals like buying a house and short-term goals like funding your next vacation.
-Both certificates of deposit (CDs) and savings accounts offer a safe place to store your money until you need it.
-But each has pros and cons.
+Certificates of deposit (CDs) and savings accounts both offer a safe place to save your money.
 Understanding the differences can help you determine which one is the better option for your goals.

 Let’s take a closer look at the differences between CDs and savings accounts.